cancerit/annotateVCF/README.md

 ## Tools

-`annotateVcf` has multiple commands, listed with `annotateVcf --help`.
+`annotateVcf` has multiple command line options, listed with `annotateVcf --help`.

 ### annotateVcf
-Takes vcf file as input along with driver gene information and outputs VCF with updated INFO field.
+Takes vcf file as input along with driver gene information, and optional unmatched normal panel vcf and outputs VCF with added  DRV INFO field.

 Various exceptions can occur for malformed input files.